google-deepmind/mujoco/doc/programming/visualization.rst

 for each eye.
 Each has position, forward and up directions.
 Forward corresponds to the negative Z axis of the camera frame, while up corresponds to the positive Y axis.
 There is also a frustum in the sense of OpenGL, except we store the average of the left and right frustum edges and then during rendering compute the actual edges from the viewport aspect ratio assuming 1:1 pixel aspect ratio.
-The distance between the two camera positions corresponds to the inter-pupilary distance (ipd).
+The distance between the two camera positions corresponds to the inter-pupillary distance (ipd).
 When the low-level camera parameters are computed automatically from an abstract camera, the ipd as well as vertical field of view (fovy) are taken from ``mjModel.vis.global.ipd``/``fovy`` for free and tracking cameras, and from the camera-specific ``mjModel.cam_ipd/fovy`` for cameras defined in the model.
 When stereoscopic mode is not